Barrel man (novelty): Cultural significance

 The barrel man has also been identified as a part of Philippine culture and art, often as the subject of Filipino jokes.
 In 2005, the Filipino American Network sponsored an exhibit called "Beyond the Barrelman" in Chicago.
 The event showcased artworks of Filipino artists from North America and the Philippines.
 The barrel man was also featured in the Filipino-American movie The Debut in 2001 starring Dante Basco.

-University of Baguio's chairman for the Program of Indigenous Cultures, Io Jularbal, asserts that the barrel man is a byproduct of Westernization.
+University of the Philippines Baguio's chairman for the Program of Indigenous Cultures, Io Jularbal, asserts that the barrel man is a byproduct of Westernization.
 He points out that prior to the arrival of foreigners in the Cordilleras that indigenous people freely roamed around with little to no clothing with no shame.
 Jularbal says that the barrel element was influenced from the Americans; with the concept of "a man in a barrel" denoting poverty or socioeconomic failure.

 National Artist Kidlat Tahimik in his research in the 1990s on the barrel man took note of a widely held belief that the barrel man was conceived as a "form of protest" against Westerners.
 It is believed that the Ifugaos created the barrel man in the 1900s to mock the American colonizers who caused the displacement of the Ibalois.
 Tahimik himself posed as a "living barrel man" as a social commentary to advance a message that colonizers corrupted the "native sensibility".

 The item was briefly banned in Baguio in the 1960s by Luis Lardizabal, the city's mayor of that time.